 Okay, I have to admit: this is a post I never thought I would write.
 I always try to keep everything upbeat and positive as much as possible.
-Not that this post won’t be uplifting to some – it just brings back memories for me that can sting.
+Not that this post won’t be uplifting to some but for me it just brings back memories that can sting.
 But lately a lot of people have asked me about a rare disease I have – Mastocytosis – because it is featured in my first novel “The Keys to Love”.

 Over the years I was given 12 different diagnoses, ending up with 10 different doctors.
-Even with all this going on in my life, I got married and had a beautiful baby girl.
-But 6 weeks after her birth, she was diagnosed with VACTERL Syndrome.
-She had 5 different birth defects (we would learn of more later) so I suddenly not only was a person with invisible illnesses but now a caregiver to a child with disabilities.
-My daughter has done quite well over the years, now married and out on her own, something her doctors couldn’t reassure us of when they delivered the news of her health issues.
+Even with all this going on in my life, I got married and at age 24 gave birth to a beautiful baby girl.
+But 6 weeks after her birth, she was diagnosed with 5 different birth defects (we would learn of more later) so I suddenly not only was a person with invisible illnesses but now a caregiver to a child that was differently abled.
+My daughter has done quite well over the years (endured 32 surgeries and 45 medical procedures), now married and out on her own, something her doctors couldn’t reassure us of when they delivered the news of her health issues when she was an infant.
 But again, we kept things positive, treating her like any other child and she thrived.

 And even though I was still dealing with my myriad of illnesses, I thrived too.
 At one point I even worked 3 jobs, not because I had to but because I wanted to.
 In hindsight, that might not have been the best idea – can we say stress?
 But at the time, it gave me an outlet from being at doctors’ offices and hospitals all the time, seeking treatment for either my daughter or myself.